jbcoe/value_types/DRAFT.md

 compared to the cost of allocating memory.
 Introducing preconditions for copy, move, assign and move assign in a later revision of the C++ standard would be a silent breaking change.

+Like `variant`, `indirect` does not support formatting by forwarding to the owned object.
+There may be no owned object to format so we require the user to write code to determine how to format a valueless `indirect` or to validate that the `indirect` is not valueless before formatting `*i` (where `i` is an instance of `indirect` for some formattable type `T`).

 ### `noexcept` and narrow contracts